Mazurevitz/ShopApp/README.md

 - :+1: Downloading notebooks info via web scraping
   - _Used IronWebScraper_
 - :+1: Putting info to the database
-  - _Each attribute is pulled and put into the object, and then further passed into the database accrodingly_
+  - _Each attribute is pulled and put into the object, and then further passed into the database accordingly_
 - :+1: Lookup via GPU
   - _Could be easily expanded further_
 - :+1: Show description of each and miniature
   - _Photo should be rescaled, to do_
-- :+1: Details avaiable
+- :+1: Details available
 - :question: Downloading notebooks photo
   - _working as a console app, not as a web app, no idea why_
-- :question: Putting raw iamge data to the database
+- :question: Putting raw image data to the database
   - _Very simple solution, just to take file location and display directly to user, dirty, quick solution_
   - _This should've been done via FileStream and decoding image into byte array, to do_